-1 2 3 4 5 Item No. Qualification Subject Qualification Requirement Document To be Completed by Tenderer For Procuring Entity's Use (Qualification met or Not Met) 1 Nationality Nationality in accordance with ITT 3.6 Forms ELI - 1.1 and 1.2, with attachments 2 Tax Obligations for Kenyan Tenderers Has produced a current tax clearance certificate or tax exemption certificate issued by the the Kenya Revenue Authority in accordance with ITT 3.14.
+1 2 3 4 5 Item No. Qualification Subject Qualification Requirement Document To be Completed by Tenderer 1 Nationality Nationality in accordance with ITT 3.6 Forms ELI - 1.1 and 1.2, with attachments 2 Tax Obligations for Kenyan Tenderers Has produced a current tax clearance certificate or tax exemption certificate issued by the Kenya Revenue Authority in accordance with ITT 3.14.
 Form of Tender 3 Conflict of Interest No conflicts of interest in accordance with ITT 3.3 Form of Tender 4 PPRA Eligibility Not having been declared ineligible by the PPRA as described in ITT 3.8 Form of Tender 5 State- owned Enterprise Meets conditions of ITT 3.7 Forms ELI - 1.1 and 1.2, with attachments 6 Goods, equipment and services to be supplied under the contract To have their origin in any country that is not determined ineligible under ITT 4.1 Forms ELI - 1.1 and 1.2, with attachments 7 History of Non- Performing Contracts Non-performance of a contract did not occur as a result of contractor default since 1 st January [].
 Form CON-2 8 Suspension Based on Execution of Tender/Proposal Securing Declaration by the Procuring Entity Not under suspension based on-execution of a Tender/Proposal Securing Declaration pursuant to ITT 19.9 Form of Tender 9 Pending Litigation Tender's financial position and prospective long-term profitability still sound according to criteria established in 3.1 and assuming that all pending litigation will NOT be resolved against the Tenderer.
-Form CON - 2 10 Litigation History No consistent history of court/arbitral award decisions against the Tenderer since 1 st January [insert year] Form CON - 2 11 Financial Capabilities (i) The Tenderer shall demonstrate that it has access to, or has available, liquid assets, unencumbered real assets, lines of credit, and other financial means (independent of any contractual advance payment) sufficient to meet the construction cash flow requirements estimated as Kenya Shillings [insert amount] equivalent for the subject Form FIN - 3.1, with attachments
+Form CON - 2 10 Litigation History No consistent history of court/arbitral award decisions against the Tenderer since 1 st January [insert year] Form CON - 2 11 Financial Capabilities (i) The Tenderer shall demonstrate that it has access to, or has available, liquid assets, unencumbered real assets, lines of credit, and other financial means (independent of any contractual advance payment) sufficient to meet the construction cash flow requirements estimated as Kenya Shillings [insert amount] equivalent for the subject contract(s) net of the Tenderer's other commitments.
+Form FIN - 3.1, with attachments (ii) The Tenderers shall also demonstrate, to the satisfaction of the Procuring Entity, that it has adequate sources of